In this article, we’re going to look for the best cordless lawn mower.

 It’s packed with features too.

 The motor is brushless which increases the operating life of the machine.
 It also means is pretty quiet.

 The 52cm cutting deck size combined with the 28mm-94mm cutting heights means it can mow long grass with ease.
 Plus, the massive 70-litre grass collector means it can tackler larger lawn with fewer trips to the compost heap.
 For more manicured lawns, you’re able to mulch the grass cuttings and recycle their nutrients back into the turf.

 It’s a self-propelled cordless mower with adjustable speed so you can set it to your preferred walking speed.

 The cutting speed is variable and increases and decreased automatically depending on the length of grass.
 This ensures the delivery of enough power as and when it’s needed.

 It even has LED headlights which lights up your lawn so can work longer into the day.
 And when you’re finished with it, it’s very easy to store away.

-The Ego Power + is an incredible cordless rotary mower.
+The Ego Power + is an incredible cordless rotary mower for large lawns.
 If you’re after the best that money can buy, this is it.

 7. Allett Liberty 43 Review: The Best Cordless Cylinder Mower For Ornamental Lawns